properCase/blessed/docs/objects/special.md

 Convert any `.png` file (or `.gif`, see below) to an ANSI image and display it as an element.
-This differs from the `OverlayImage` element in that it uses blessed's internal PNG/GIF parser and does not require external dependencies.
+This differs from the `OverlayImage` element in that it uses Blessed's internal PNG/GIF parser and does not require external dependencies.

 Blessed uses an internal from-scratch PNG/GIF reader because no other javascript PNG reader supports Adam7 interlaced images (much less pass the png test